How to Prepare Steak for Grilling

 - Cook with lid open.
 Check bottom of burgers for sufficient sear.

-- Flip and continue cooking until digital meat thermometer, inserted into the center of burgers, registers 135 F (medium rare) or 140 to 145 F (medium).
+- Flip and continue cooking until digital meat thermometer, inserted into the center of burgers, reaches desired doneness.
+The USDA recommends cooking ground beef to 160 F.

 Secret to a Juicy Burger